11th Annual Sickle Cell Disease and Thalassaemia Conference (ASCAT) 2017

 Welcome and introduction

-A – Challenges to care in Sickle Cell and Thalassemia: Assessment and intervention
+B – Challenges to care in Sickle Cell and Thalassemia: Assessment and intervention (Motivate Room)

-14.35-15.00 Chair: Marsha Treadwell, Clinical Scientist, UCSF Benioff Children’s Hospital Oakland and Co-Principal Investigator, Pacific Sickle Cell Regional Collaborative
+14.35-14.45 Chair: Dr Marsha Treadwell, Clinical Scientist, UCSF Benioff Children’s Hospital Oakland and Co-Principal Investigator, Pacific Sickle Cell Regional Collaborative

 Guidelines for stroke management – Acute care and rehabilitation for Sickle Cell Stroke